-Conceived by artist Matthew Mazzotta for Herz-Rose Park NEIGHBORS will consist of two life-size, house-like structures with external porches and varied styles of permanent seating will offer year-round opportunities for meeting and gathering.
-When activated for a specific programmed event, the structures will pivot to form a streetscape with storefronts, a town square, a theater space, a plaza, or a crossroads, the configuration depending on the type of event.
+Conceived by artist Matthew Mazzotta for Herz-Rose Park NEIGHBORS will consist of two sculptural forms that will offer a vibrant opportunity for year-round community engagement and interaction.
+When activated for a specific programmed event, the forms will pivot to form a streetscape with storefronts, a town square, a theater space, a plaza, or a crossroads, the configuration depending on the type of event.

 Facilitated activities to promote various aspects of health, arts, education, employment opportunities, safety, and civic engagement will be programmed in direct response to ongoing input from neighborhood residents.
 Art Spaces is the leading community organization for NEIGHBORS.
 Indiana State University and Rose-Hulman Institute of Technology are early members of a broad consortium including higher education, social service agencies, healthcare agencies, public education, non-profits, government and private business that is being developed for NEIGHBORS.
-Mechanical and technical aspects were researched and calculated through student and faculty integration at Rose-Hulman Institute of Technology in spring 2020, in consultation with a licensed structural engineer.
+Mechanical and technical aspects were initially researched and calculated through student and faculty integration at Rose-Hulman Institute of Technology in spring 2020, in consultation with a licensed structural engineer.